"Who are you?" I asked, unable to see who stood before me. I could only ascertain that it spoke with my voice.

 "What?" she asked, venom in her voice.
 "Stoic?
 Emotionless?
-Erecting a pretense of care and concern when all you want to do is set your blades against your throat!"
+Erecting a pretense of care and concern when all you want to do is set your blades against my throat!"

 "I am not permitted to grieve!"
 I parried her blade and countered with mine, feeling satisfaction as she growled behind her teeth.
 First blood.
 "I do not," I hammered at her, driving her back, attempting to break her guard, "have the luxury," another of my strikes connected, "of time!"